3 year old • Male • 55 lbs

 Archie is a tall, lanky fellow.
-He's mostly white with a few tan spots on his face, ears, and body, and splashes of pink.
+He has big, brown beautiful eyes and has mostly white fur with a few tan spots on his face, ears, and body, and splashes of pink.

-Archie is just adorable and his facial expressions will melt your heart!
+Meet Archie!!
+He has a lot of love to give and is ready to find his forever home!
+He would love to join a family with kids and would be a great second dog for your household!
+He is adorable and his facial expressions will melt your heart!
 He is goofy and affectionate, mild-mannered, and very sweet.
-As he continues to blossom in our home, his personality is really starting to shine.
+As he continues to blossom in our home, his big personality is really starting to shine.
 Archie absolutely loves his people, both big and small.
 He's been great with our five-year-old son; but due to his size, he may inadvertently knock down any little, little ones.

 Archie is such a fantastic gentleman with lots of love to share with his forever family!

 Archie is up-to-date on vaccinations, microchipped, and neutered.